 If you're still struggling with your jeans bleeding, try a longer overnight vinegar bath, followed by a trip through a cold water cycle in the laundry.
 To do this, fill up your bathtub or a bucket with cold water and add one cup of white vinegar.
 Lay your jeans in the tub to soak while you sleep, then, in the morning, run your jeans through a plain cold water rinse and hang them to dry when done.

-Repeat the cold water rinse (sans detergent) or vinegar bath a few times before you wear your new denim for the first time, each time remembering to turn them inside out and wash them alone to prevent the dye from transferring to your other laundry.
-When it comes time to dry them, avoid putting them in the dryer.
+Repeat the cold water rinse (without any detergent) or vinegar bath a few times before you wear your new denim for the first time, each time remembering to turn them inside out and wash them alone to prevent the dye from transferring to your other laundry.
+When it comes time to dry them, avoid putting them in the dryer so your jeans will maintain their shape and size.
 Instead, let them air dry by hanging them by their belt loops.
 To avoid your jeans getting stiff after drying, try soaking them in a mixture of water and fabric softener overnight, then rinse the following day.

 Lead image product provided by Free People.